bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 .. _userguide_annotations:

-Adding Annotations
+Adding annotations
 ==================

-Bokeh includes several different types of annotations to allow users to add supplemental information to their visualizations.
+Bokeh includes several different types of :term:`annotations <Annotation>` you can use to add supplemental information to your visualizations.

 .. _userguide_plotting_titles:

 Titles
 ------

-With |Title| annotations, you can add descriptive text to render around the edges of a plot.
+Use |Title| annotations to add descriptive text which is rendered around the edges of a plot.

-When using ``bokeh.plotting`` or ``bokeh.Charts``, the quickest way to add a basic title is to pass the text as the ``title`` parameter to |Figure| or any Chart function:
+If you use the :ref:`bokeh.plotting <userguide_interfaces_plotting>` interface, the quickest way to add a basic title is to pass the text as the ``title`` parameter to |Figure|:

 .. bokeh-plot:: docs/user_guide/examples/plotting_title_basic.py
     :source-position: above

-The default title is normally on the top of a plot, aligned to the left.
-The ``title_location`` parameter controls on which side of the plot the title appears:
+The default title is generally located above a plot, aligned to the left.

+To define the placement of the title in relation to the plot, use the ``title_location`` parameter.
+A title can be located above, below, left, or right of a plot.
+For example:

 .. bokeh-plot:: docs/user_guide/examples/plotting_title_location.py
     :source-position: above

-The default |Title| is accessible through the ``Plot.title`` property.
+Use your plot's ``.title`` property to customize the default |Title|.
+You can set visual properties for font, border, and background, for example.

-Visual properties for font, border, background, and others can be set directly on ``.title``.
-Here is an example that sets font and background properties as well as the title text and title alignment using ``.title``:
+This example uses the ``.title`` property to set the font and background properties as well as the title text and title alignment:

 .. bokeh-plot:: docs/user_guide/examples/plotting_title_visuals.py
     :source-position: above

-Note that the alignment is measured along the direction of text.
-For example, for titles on the left side of a plot, "left" will be in the lower corner.
+Note that the ``align`` property is relative to the direction of the text.
+For
+example: If you have placed your title on the left side of your plot, setting the ``align`` property to ``"left"`` means your text is rendered in the lower left corner.

-In addition to the default title, you can create and add additional |Title| objects to plots using the ``add_layout`` method of Plots:
+To add more titles to your document, you need to create additional |Title|
+objects.
+Use the :func:`~bokeh.models.plots.Plot.add_layout` method of your plot to include those additional |Title| objects in your document:

 .. bokeh-plot:: docs/user_guide/examples/plotting_title_additional.py
     :source-position: above

-If a title and a sticky toolbar are set to the same side, they will occupy the same space:
+If a title and a :ref:`toolbar <userguide_tools>` are placed on the same side of a plot, they will occupy the same space:

 .. bokeh-plot:: docs/user_guide/examples/plotting_title_toolbar.py
     :source-position: above

 If the plot size is large enough, this can result in a more compact plot.
-However, if the plot size is not large enough, the title and toolbar may visually overlap in a way that is not desirable.
+However, if the plot size is not large enough, the title and toolbar may visually overlap and become impossible to read.

 .. _userguide_plotting_legends:

 Legends
 -------

-You can create |Legend| annotations easily by specifying legend arguments to the glyph methods when creating a plot.
+The easiest way to add a legend to your plot is to include any of the :ref:`legend_label <userguide_plotting_legends_legend_label>`, :ref:`legend_group <userguide_plotting_legends_legend_group>`, or :ref:`legend_field <userguide_plotting_legends_legend_field>` properties when calling glyph methods.
+Bokeh then creates a
+|Legend| object for you automatically.

+For more advanced control over a plot's legend, access the |Legend| object :ref:`directly <userguide_plotting_legends_manual>`.

+.. _userguide_plotting_legends_legend_label:

-Basic Legend Label
+Basic legend label
 ~~~~~~~~~~~~~~~~~~

 To provide a simple explicit label for a glyph, pass the ``legend_label``